There is always a big question that many people ask themselves. How much is sent in Federal Funds to Puerto Rico every year?

-The info graphic above depicts how Money Flows from Puerto Rico to the US and vice-versa.
-When I created the first draft of this post I wanted to make sure that I had the source of these numbers thanks to @Lucymfel (biz and life partner) I was able to find this video in spanish which Rosario Rivera ( @econrivera ) explains where these number come from.
+The infographic above depicts how Money Flows from Puerto Rico to the US and vice-versa.
+When I created the first draft of this post, I wanted to make sure that we had the source of these numbers thanks to @Lucymfel (biz and life partner) I was able to find this video in Spanish which Rosario Rivera ( @econrivera ) explains where these numbers come from.

-The infographic confirms that we depend heavily on the U.S. but the benefits are for those up north not the other way around.
+The infographic confirms that we depend heavily on the U.S., but the real benefits are for those up north, not the other way around.

 - Puerto Rico → Net Loss - 44.6 Billion

 From the United States to Puerto Rico (13.53 Billion)